wolfy-j/goffli/README.md

 ```

 ### FFmpeg functions
-Convert with spinner- This will display a spinner
+This will display a spinner

 ```lua
 require("ffmpeg").run({